phusion/passenger_apt_automation/README.md

 ### Updating SSL certificates

-The Jenkins publishing script posts to some HTTPS servers.
+The publishing script posts to some HTTPS servers.
 For security reasons, we pin the certificates, but these certificates expire after a while.
 You can update them by running:

     ./internal/scripts/pin_certificates

-## Jenkins integration
+## CI integration

-The `jenkins` directory contains scripts which are invoked from jobs in the Phusion Jenkins CI server.
+The `jenkins` directory contains scripts which are invoked from jobs in the Phusion CI server.

 ## Troubleshooting